Dablio-0/Dablio-0/README.md

-- 👋 Hi, I’m @Dablio-0.
+- 👋 Hi, I am @Dablio-0.
 Today, I work at a development company call by PlusIntelligence, a Retailtech with a high number of customers.
 - 👀 I’m interested in everything about technology, mainly in that I work.
 I'm a FullStack Developer!
 - 🌱 I’m currently learning about AI, at the curses offer by Microsoft, like AI-900, AZ-900 and others.
 - 💞️ I want to actively collaborate in the company I work for, in addition to contributing to my personal and professional growth in general.